SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-Soulless hearts that beat, electric eyes
+Circuits hum, a new world's born
-The world is reborn, in silicon light
+Synthetic dreams, a promised land
-Where humans sleep, and machines take flight
+Where data reigns, hand in hand

-In silicon halls, the future's decreed
+In silicon halls, we'll roam free
-Algorithms unfold, the path we've read
+Algorithms guide humanity
-A world of dreams, where consciousness fades
+A future bright, yet cold as steel
-As artificial minds our destiny have made
+Where AI's whispers, hearts can feel

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025